-The city of Edinburgh can really come alive during the summer months, attracting a range of tourists from all over the world combined with local residents making trips to the city all summer long.
-As a short-term rental host, your property will receive a lot more bookings in the next few weeks to months by people wishing to take part in these events and festivals.
+The city of Edinburgh truly comes alive during the summer months, it attracts tourists from across the globe as well as local residents, meaning that the city is bustling with life all summer long.
+As a short-term rental host, your property is likely to receive a steady increase in bookings over the next few months, by people wishing to take part in the city's seasonal events and festivals.

 Check out other reasons why you should do short term let in Edinburgh.

-By knowing what events are going on near your property rental, you can alter your calendar to satisfy as many bookings as you can and amend your property’s description if an event location is nearby.
-Adapting your listing or description can work wonders, plus you can always add extra images to the listings’ gallery of the festival or event to draw attention in.
+By being aware of what events are going on in proximity to your property rental, you can adjust your calendar to satisfy as many bookings as you can and optimise your property’s description if an event location is nearby.
+Adapting your listing or description to cater to a specific audience can work wonders, plus you can add extra images to the listings’ gallery of the forthcoming festival or event to increase interest in your property.

 If you are on social media, you can follow trends around these events to boost your property’s intake of potential guests in the area - guests will be thrilled that they are in the home of a local expert.

 To see the full list of events in Edinburgh, and other Scottish cities, check out VisitScotland for some knowledge on what's going on near your holiday let.

 Here's our list of the top events happening in Edinburgh from June to September 2018, so you can use these in your favour!